Top 10 Machine Learning Algorithms

 Machine learning algorithms are the backbone of intelligent systems, allowing them to identify patterns, make predictions, and improve over time.
-This article will examine the most frequently used algorithms.
+Machine learning algorithms are mathematical models that enable systems to learn from data and automatically improve.

 1. Linear Regression